 Miyoko Conley is an Asian American playwright, games writer, and scholar.
 She is also part of the team at the Center on Race and Digital Justice, where she works as an administrative and editorial assistant.

-Her plays have been presented in the Bay Area and New York City, including at UC Berkeley; UCLA; (2g) Second Generation; The Tank; The Wild Project; and New York University.
-Works include Human Museum (2021 Bay Area Playwrights Festival); Starship Dance Party (developed with the New Play Reading series at UC Berkeley); End of the World Place (2015 semi-finalist Bay Area Playwrights Festival); and Untitled Fantasy (part of 2g’s Jumpstart Commissions).
+Miyoko’s plays have been presented in the Bay Area and New York City, including at Playwrights Foundation; UC Berkeley; UCLA; Second Generation (2g); The Tank; The Wild Project; and New York University.
 While not all her plays involve robots, many of them do, and she often writes about people living with, evolving with, and performing with technology.

 As a games writer, she is a current mentee in the Talespinners Mentorship Programme, where she is developing a short, post-apocalyptic game that focuses on empathy and kindness.
 Miyoko is also a localization writer, and she has worked with clients such as 8-4 Ltd. and Aksys Games.